apostrophecms/starter-kit-assembly-essentials/README.md

 Cypress is configured as the default tool to run end-to-end tests on the multisite platform.
 The tests are located in the `cypress/test` folder.
 Read below to learn more about the prerequisites, how to run the tests, how to update your DB dump when needed, and how to integrate Cypress in your existing projects.

+You do not have to use the Cypress test capabilities at all just to get started with your project.
+They are there for those who want to add end-to-end testing.

 The pre-configured experience includes a DB dump of the "dashboard" site, containing a site per theme ("default" and "demo").
 By default, the tests will run against the "default" site theme.
 For testing the "demo" site theme and the "dashboard", your tests should override the `baseUrl` at the test file level and utilize the `profile` options on the relevant commands.
 See the `cypress/test` folder for examples.

 You can reconfigure the DB dump to include more or different sites and/or change the defaults.
 Read below to learn more.

-The multisite application will use `test-` prefixed collections in the MongoDB database to avoid losing local development data when running the tests.
+The multisite application will use `test-` prefixed databases to avoid losing local development data when running the tests.
 This is achieved by setting the `CI` environment variable to `1` when running the tests (see the `e2e:*` scripts in `package.json`).

 ### Prerequisites

 Install [MongoDB Tools](https://docs.mongodb.com/database-tools/installation/installation-linux/#installation).
 You should validate that the `mongodump` and `mongorestore` commands are available in your terminal.

+Ensure your [`/etc/hosts` file](#etchosts-file-configuration-requirements) is properly configured.

 ### Running the tests